Vocational Level 3

 In the first year of the course you will study:

-In the second year of study, you will choose two further units of study from:
+In the second year of study, you will study two further units.

 Extended opportunities and enrichment